Receiving Support Payments

 Salem, Oregon 97309

-Please include the child support case numbers or the last four digits of the Social Security Number.
+Include the child support case numbers or the last four digits of the Social Security number.

-Most parents who pay support use income withholding to pay their child support obligations.
-This means the employer automatically withholds child support payments from the parent’s paycheck and sends them to the Oregon Child Support Program.
+Most parents pay support through income withholding.
+This means the employer withholds child support payments from the parent’s paycheck and sends them to the Oregon Child Support Program.

-If granted an exception, the parent who pays support may choose an alternative method of payment, such as an electronic payment withdrawal from their bank account, payment by check, or money order.
+If granted an exception, the parent who pays support may choose an alternative method of payment, such as electronic payment withdrawal from their bank account, payment by check or money order, through MyPaymentPortal.com, or at one of our TouchPay kiosks.

 For more information, see Pay Support.